dstuken31/Not-So-Basic-Arduino/README.md

 ### What I Learned

 * How to use the New Ping Library*
+* This video is helpful (https://www.youtube.com/watch?v=chPyOf231zE)

 ### Notes